 - 1. Course clinical evaluations will be completed on-line at the end of each semester.
 Nursing students will be assured of autonomy, privacy and freedom to evaluate the above according to ethical standards. - 2.
 Students will access the surveys through a link on the Nursing Department web page. - 3.
 Course/clinical survey results along with written comments will be compiled and distributed to faculty to review.
-Faculty will discuss survey data and implement changes as necessary. - 4.
-A sample course evaluation can be found in the appendix.
+Faculty will discuss survey data and implement changes as necessary.

 At the end of the program, a graduate survey is completed by each student to evaluate the effectiveness of the entire program.
 This questionnaire asks for an overall review of the nursing program by the student.
-As alumni, students will be asked to complete a postgraduate survey within 12 months of graduation.
+As alumni, students will be asked to complete a postgraduate survey within 9-12 months of graduation.
 This information is then used to make curriculum, policy, and/or learning assignment changes based on feedback from you - the consumers of the program!
 Your commitment and participation in this process of program evaluation is essential to our mission.